peterkuma/masters-thesis/chapters/05_overview-of-acraneb2.md

 - Horizontally homogeneous (1D)
 - $\delta$-two stream approximation
-- Broadband model based (two bands: shortwave and longwave)
+- Broadband model based (two bands: shortwave and longwave), with modified Malkmus band model transmission approximation
+- Curtis-Godson approximation of inhomegeneous path transmission
-- Adding method for flux computation
+- Adding method for flux computation to account for multiple scattering in shortwave and longwave spectrum
+- Computational intermittency in longwave and shortwave spectrum

 ACRANEB2 is currently available as an optional radiation scheme in the NWP model ALADIN of the RC LACE[^rc-lace] community.